Frisians: 7th/8th century Frisia

+Carolingian and later medieval Frisia

+By the Carolingian period, Frisia was increasingly incorporated into the Frankish realm.
+The Lex Frisionum, usually dated to the late eighth or early ninth century, shows that Frisians were still treated as a distinct legal people within the Carolingian world.
+The text divides Frisia into western, middle and eastern regions, reflecting a broad coastal concept of Frisia rather than the boundaries of modern Friesland.

-In the early eighth century, the Frisians mostly worshipped Germanic gods such as Thor and Odin outside the vicinity of Utrecht.
-Slightly later, the Frisian nobles came into increasing conflict with the Franks to their south, resulting in a series of wars in which the Frankish Empire eventually subjugated Frisia in 734.
+In the early eighth century, the Frisians still mostly worshipped Germanic gods such as Thor and Odin outside the vicinity of Utrecht.

+The Frisian nobles came into increasing conflict with the Franks to their south, resulting in a series of wars in which the Frankish Empire eventually subjugated Frisia in 734.
 These wars benefited attempts by Anglo-Irish missionaries (which had begun with Saint Boniface) to convert the Frisian populace to Christianity, in which Saint Willibrord largely succeeded.

+Frisian resistance to Frankish rule and Christian mission continued into the eighth century.
+Radbod temporarily recovered power after Frankish setbacks, but after his death in 719 Charles Martel extended Frankish control over western Frisia.
+Missionaries such as Willibrord and Boniface worked in this frontier zone, although Boniface's death near Dokkum in 754 shows that the northern Frisian regions were not yet fully under Frankish Christian control.

 Some time after the death of Charlemagne, the Frisian territories were in theory under the control of the Count of Holland, but in practice the Hollandic counts, starting with Count Arnulf in 993, were unable to assert themselves as the sovereign lords of Frisia.
-The resulting stalemate resulted in a period of time called the 'Frisian freedom', a period in which feudalism and serfdom (as well as central or judicial administration) did not exist, and in which the Frisian lands only owed their allegiance to the Holy Roman Emperor.
+The resulting stalemate resulted in a period of time called the Frisian freedom, a period in which feudalism and serfdom (as well as central or judicial administration) did not exist; the Frisian lands only owed their allegiance to the Holy Roman Emperor.

-During the 13th century, however, the counts of Holland became increasingly powerful and, starting in 1272, sought to reassert themselves as rightful lords of the Frisian lands in a series of wars, which (with a series of lengthy interruptions) ended in 1422 with the Hollandic conquest of Western Frisia and with the establishment of a more powerful noble class in Central and Eastern Frisia.
+During the 13th century the counts of Holland became increasingly powerful and, starting in 1272, sought to reassert themselves as rightful lords of the Frisian lands in a series of wars, which (with a series of lengthy interruptions) ended in 1422 with the Hollandic conquest of Western Frisia and with the establishment of a more powerful noble class in Central and Eastern Frisia.

+Early modern Frisia

 In 1524, Frisia became part of the Seventeen Provinces and in 1568 joined the Dutch revolt against Philip II, king of Spain, heir of the Burgundian territories; Central Frisia has remained a part of the Netherlands ever since.
 The eastern periphery of Frisia would become part of various German states (later Germany) and Denmark.
 An old tradition existed in the region of exploitation of peatlands.